mhavryliv/scalapay-engineer-test/README.md

 Run 'npm install' in ./backend to setup the backend project.

+Run 'npm install' in ./frontend to setup the frontend React project.

 ## Running

 Start the backend by running 'npm run server' in ./backend.
 This will launch a server on localhost:8123, expecting POST request at the /order endpoint.